tommy-iasia/handmade-react-chart/README.md

 <SimpleDonutChart radius={100} values={[1, 2, 3]} />
 ```

 This library is to demonstrate how simple the code can be.
+No need to search for clumsy plugins, with unclear code debt, anymore.

 Give me 10 minutes.
-After that, you will be able to draw chart with any functionality you want.
+After that, you will be able to write your own chart library with any functionality you want.
-No need to search for clumsy plugins, with unclear code debt, anymore.

 ## Demo